 "We’d like to thank those who have purchased compost in past seasons for their support of the UConn Compost Facility.
 We have received inquiries about sales for fall 2017.
 At this time, our ongoing land mitigation project is well underway, and we plan to use the compost that’s ready now as amendments to our newly cleared farmland." - Message from the Compost Facility

-Although the sale of compost was initially limited to private companies, it was sold to the public in the spring and fall up until spring 2017.
-At this time, all UConn Compost is going to be used for the ongoing land mitigation project on campus and will not be sold to the public.
-Typically, the compost facility would sell out of marketable material in less than one week!
+Although the sale of compost was initially limited to private companies, and has also been dedicated to land mitigation projects on campus in past years, it is now available for sale to the public in Spring 2018 again.
+See the section on "Friday and Saturday Compost Sales" below for more information.
+In the past, the compost facility has sold out of marketable material in less than one week!
 Additionally, the facility has also supplied Landscaping Services with about 100 yards of compost that they would have spent about $4800.00 for elsewhere.
 The revenue generated from the compost sales would go towards offsetting labor costs, the fuel cost of the compost turner, which is very efficient for a machine that large, as well as fuel costs of the pay loader.

 Friday/Saturday Compost Sales

 Calling all green thumbs!
 The CAHNR is happy to announce sales dates for the 2018 spring compost sale.

 NO LONGER ACCEPTING CASH, check or credit cards only.

 We will be open on April 20, 21, 27 and 28th.
 Sales hours will be Fridays 1:00pm to 4:30pm and Saturdays 9:00am to 3:00pm.
 Sales are credit card and check only.
 Sales will be cancelled if it is raining.
 The cost will be $25.00 per yard and there will be no upper or lower limits to the amount you can buy.
 Please call 860-486-8567 for more information.

 Composting in the Dining Halls